rapierorg/telegram-bot-swift/README.md

 router["command", [.slashRequired, .caseSensitive]] = handler
 ```

-In Telegram group chats, user can append bot name to command, for example: `/greet@hello_bot`.
+In Telegram group chats, user can append bot name to a command, for example: `/greet@hello_bot`.
 Router takes care of removing the `@hello_bot` part from command name automatically.

 **Text commands with arguments**